VS Code extension

 Configuration

-Zero configuration needed.
+No configuration is required.
 The extension activates automatically when you open any Python or Markdown file.
-All features work out of the box.

 Requirements: